mietek/pol/README.md

 There is only one way to organize disk.
 In the same way that core is divided into a large number of words, disk must be divided into a large number of blocks.
 In the same way that words are the smallest field that can be fetched from core, blocks are the smallest field that can be fetched from disk.
 A block contains 256 words.

-A block contains 256 words because that is the size of a 1-byte address, and because 256 4-byte words hold 1024 bytes which is the amount of text that can be displayed on a typical scope.
+A block contains 256 words because that is the size of a one-byte address, and because 256 four-byte words hold 1024 bytes which is the amount of text that can be displayed on a typical scope.

 However, here is another instance in which your application and hardware must play a dominant role.
 Disks usually have a hardware block-size that offers advantages.
 You must choose a multiple of that.
 Your application may involve storing data on disk, and you must choose a block size useful for data as well as text.
 I say no less than 512 characters nor more than 1024.
-128 word blocks have recently been mentioned; fine if the words are 6 or 3 bytes (characters).
+128 word blocks have recently been mentioned; fine if the words are six or three bytes (characters).

 #### 5.1.1 Getting blocks